natydasilva/PPforest/cran-comments.md

 # R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs, one Note.